julianxhokaxhiu/FFNx/docs/ff7/multibyte_font.md

 ## Runtime configuration: `FFNx.multibyte.toml`

-Glyph widths and field line spacing can be overridden **at runtime, without recompiling**, in `FFNx.multibyte.toml` beside `FFNx.toml`.
+Glyph widths and field line spacing can be overridden using the `data/FFNx.multibyte.toml` file.
 The file is entirely optional and the shipped copy is a comment-only template; built-in defaults apply until an entry is enabled.

 Each `[widths.page_N]` table corresponds to `jafont_1` through `jafont_6`.
 Keys are hexadecimal glyph codes without the `0x` prefix.
 Values use the same packed byte as member 3 of `window.bin`: